 Heroes’ Square is another unmissable sight on the Pest side and is home to one of the most impressive landmarks of the city – Millennium Monument.

 Once across the bridge, the Buda side of the city offers many rousing attractions.
 Climb (or take the rail) up the Buda hills to view the stunning Buda Castle or Fisherman’s Bastion.
 You can also get a close-up view of the Liberty Statue on Gellert hill.
-A tragic, yet profound landmark can be found on the banks of the Danube itself, where 60 pairs of iron shoes commemorate the execution of Jews during the second world war.
+A tragic, yet profound landmark is located on the banks of the Danube itself.
+Sixty pairs of iron shoes commemorate the execution of Jews during the second world war.